MichaelCurrin/dev-cheatsheets/cheatsheets/web/svg.md

 </svg>
 ```

-And now loading by URL.
+And now loading it by URL:

-Note loading by ID as defined above as `id` - you could put multiple SVG images in one SVG file like this.

-Note use of `svg` and `use` tags, not `img`.

 ```html
 <svg class="logo-small">
     <use xlink:href="assets/img/ansible.svg#logo-ansible"></use>
 </svg>
 ```

+Note loading by ID as defined above as `id` - you could put multiple SVG images in one SVG file like this.

+Note use of `svg` and `use` tags, not `img`.

 Now I can use a CSS rule to target the `svg` element.
 I could use a class or ID or outer `div`, but here I just target all `svg` tags: